PROFESSORS AND RESEARCHERS

 • S. Ferez (2005).
 Lies and Truths of Bodies in Motion.
 The Work of Claude Pujade-Renaud.
 Paris: L’Harmattan, Coll.
 Spaces and Times of Sport.

-– Main articles published in recent years:
+– Key articles published in recent years:

 • S. Ferez, Y. Moralès, C. Erard (2019, in press).
 Naissance d’une approche critique du sport et du corps.
 Le rôle de Michel Bernard (1927-2015) dans le « moment 68 » de l’éducation physique.
 STAPS.